-And this is where companies like Broadcom comes in.
-The expected increase in demand for connected devices powered by 5G in 2021 will drive growth for the IoT chip market, a market where Broadcom is heavily involved in.
+And this is where companies like Broadcom come in.
+The expected increase in demand for connected devices powered by 5G in 2021 will drive growth for the IoT chip market, a market where Broadcom is heavily involved.

 In January 2020, Broadcom signed a $15 billion deal with Apple to supply chips for the next three years, after it generated about 20% of its 2019 sales from Apple.

 Broadcom produces a wide range of semiconductors for various industries and sells its chips to the wireless, broadband, networking, data center, and industrial markets, all of which are expected to grow significantly next year as a result of 5G.

 On the downside, Broadcom’s reliance on Apple (NASDAQ: AAPL) is quite a risk.
 However, that’s nothing compared to Skyworks Solutions which relies on Apple for 50% of its revenue.